f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

 commits.
 Unfortunately it seems that it only has access to the GitHub API and cannot execute any local `git` commands.
 It is therefore not able to perform some relatively common operations in the SDLC that are not part of the GitHub API.
-However, I am guessing this is subject to change relatively soon with the emergence of technologies such as the model context protocal, which would enable it to control external tools such as `git`.
+However, I am guessing this is subject to change relatively soon with the emergence of technologies such as the [model context protocol](https://modelcontextprotocol.io/introduction), which would enable it to control external tools such as `git`.

 All in all, I would say CodeRabbitAI did as I would have expected after the first PR.
 It corrected nitpicks and allowed me to perform some simple actions.
 Did it deliver a review of the same quality